-A new Report on Anchorage and Ship Congestion was completed in October 2020.
+A new Update 2022 adds to the Report on Anchorage and Ship Congestion, which was completed in October 2020.

 Growth in anchorage demand is much higher than the growth in export volume at port.
 Expansion of anchorage use is exponential and not sustainable.